 Tutorial: Update an old lamp with paint and twine

-There are so many things you can do with an old frame, I could almost do a blog post just on these projects!
+There are so many things you can do with an old frame!
+I could go on and on.

 Not a frame technically, but a display board is close enough.